o-ran-sc/o-du-phy/docs/xRAN-Library-Design_fh.rst

 -  RU specific configuration

-**From an implementation perspective:**
+From an implementation perspective:

-xran_init() performs init of the O-RAN library and interface according to struct xran_fh_init information as per the start of application configuration.:
+The xran_init() performs init of the xRAN library and interface according to struct xran_fh_init information as per the start of application configuration:

 -  Init DPDK with corresponding networking ports and core assignment